-A group of strangers — a homeless man (Leon M. Lion, The Amazing Quest of Ernest Bliss), a detective (John Stuart, Sink the Bismarck!), a mysterious young woman (Ann Casson, George and Margaret) and a few other shady characters — bump into each other at an abandoned house that seems to be a hot spot for criminal activities.
+A group of strangers — a homeless man (Leon M. Lion, The Amazing Quest of Ernest Bliss), a detective (John Stuart, Sink the Bismarck!), a young woman (Ann Casson, George and Margaret) and a few other shady characters — bump into each other at an abandoned house that seems to be a hot spot for criminal activities.

 Reaction & Thoughts:

-“You don’t have to do nothing in this house… you stand still and things happen!”
+“You don’t have to do nothing in this house, you stand still and things happen!”

 I totally get the idea.
 Faced with the real possibility that audiences would laugh at the story’s predictable twists, Hitchcock goes for exaggeration whenever possible, hoping that viewers would accept the movie as “deliberately silly” instead of “unintentionally funny.”
 It’s actually a clever solution — there is a certain logic to Hitchcock’s unorthodox approach.
 Number Seventeen doesn’t work, though.
-The director’s cleverness does produce some interesting “Hitchcockian” moments.
+That said, the director’s cleverness does produce some interesting “Hitchcockian” moments.

 Number Seventeen ends with a goofy chase.
-Since Hitchcock is trying to make fun of mystery clichés, this sequence relies on obvious miniatures and frantic editing that verge on the absurd — it’s another desperate attempt to engage viewers.
+Since Hitchcock is trying to make fun of mystery clichés, this elaborate sequence relies on obvious miniatures and frantic editing that verge on the absurd — it’s another desperate attempt to engage viewers.
 Cameraman Jack Cox (The Manxman and Blackmail) does a terrific good job hiding the fact that most of the story takes place in one large set.
 The editing is fast and furious, which also helps you forget that this is all very silly and uninteresting.

 Conclusions & Final Thoughts: